Northern Ireland Electricity: Northern Ireland Joint Electricity Authority

 The Northern Ireland Joint Electricity Authority was established in 1967 under the provisions of the Electricity (Supply) Act (Northern Ireland) 1967.
 The authority had wider powers to supervise and control generation, transmission and the preparation of generating plant programmes.

 Northern Ireland Electricity Service (NIES)

 On 1 April 1973, the Northern Ireland Electricity Service (NIES) was formed as a public utility to generate, transmit and supply electricity to Northern Ireland.
-It was established by the Electricity Supply (Northern Ireland) Order 1972.
+It was established by the Electricity Supply (Northern Ireland) Order 1972 (SI 1972/1072).

 During the Ulster Workers' Council strike in 1974, when electricity supplies were severely disrupted, the government considered generating power using a Royal Navy nuclear submarine in Belfast Lough but the idea was abandoned as being technically unfeasible.

 Establishment and divestments

 In 1991, the company was incorporated as a government-owned public limited company, Northern Ireland Electricity plc.
 In 1992 the power stations at Belfast Harbour, Ballylumford, Coolkeeragh and Kilroot were demerged and sold.
 In 1993 the remainder of NIE (transmission, supply and retail businesses) was privatised as Northern Ireland Electricity plc.
 In 1998, Northern Ireland Electricity plc became part of Viridian Group plc, with Northern Ireland Electricity a subsidiary of that holding company.

 NIE Networks sold SONI, the operator of the transmission network, to EirGrid in March 2009 for £30 million.